craftcms/stripe/README.md

 ### API Changes

-You will interact with subscriptions differently than in Commerce, as they have shifted to more closely resemble Stripe’s billing architecture than the legacy single-item “plans”:
+You will interact with subscriptions differently than in Craft Commerce, as they have shifted to more closely resemble Stripe’s billing architecture than the legacy single-item “plans”:

 - Plans are not configured in Craft.
 Instead, products (or more accurately, _prices_) can be set up in Stripe as _recurring_.
 You will see this reflected as a combination of price and interval (i.e. $5.00/day) in **Prices** tables on an individual product element, in the control panel.
 - Some gateway-agnostic element query methods were not translated into the Stripe plugin:
     - `dateExpired()`: Not tracked as a native property.
 You can access the timestamp when a subscription ended with `subscription.data.ended_at`.
     - `isExpired()`: Similar to the above, non-expired subscriptions will have a `null` `subscription.data.ended_at` value.
     - `trialDays()`: Use `subscription.data.trial_start` and `trial_end`, or access the subscription’s underlying `items` array for info about each recurring item’s price and configuration.
-    - `status()`: Statuses may not behave in a way that is consistent with Commerce’s definition.
+    - `status()`: Statuses may not behave in a way that is consistent with Craft Commerce’s definition.

 ---